NeoLorenzo/productivity-pwa/README.md

 -   [ ] **Location Heatmap:** Create a new map-based visualization that shows the locations where the user is most productive.

 ### ✨ UI/UX Enhancements
 -   [ ] **Central Action Button:** Replace the static bottom navigation with a central `+` button (Floating Action Button style).
-Tapping it will reveal primary actions like "Start Focus," "Start Play," and "Log Activity," making core functions more accessible.
+Tapping it will reveal more pages like "Timer" and the rest of the new pages.
 -   [ ] **Visual Polish & Theming:** Continue replacing text-based buttons with intuitive icons, refine the overall color scheme, and implement a dark/light mode switch in the settings.
 -   [ ] **PWA Onboarding Prompt:** For users on a mobile browser, implement a non-intrusive UI element that explains the benefits of installing the app to their home screen and provides simple instructions.